 Chicago, IL: The 606

-In Chicago, The 606 will open in June 2015 and will connect four ethnically and economically diverse neighborhoods on the Northwest side of the city: Logan Square, Humboldt Park, Bucktown and Wicker Park.
+The 606 opened on June 6, 2016 and connects four ethnically and economically diverse neighborhoods on the Northwest side of the city: Logan Square, Humboldt Park, Bucktown and Wicker Park.
 Unlike the High Line, cyclists and dogs (!) are invited to use the 2.7 mile trail, it has 37 bridges, and eventually will connect with six street-level parks.
 First known as the Bloomingdale Trail, after the name of the abandoned elevated railroad that the park transforms, the name was changed to The 606 in reference to the Chicago-wide zip code prefix.
 In 1872, after the Great Chicago Fire, the City Council granted the Chicago & Pacific Railroad permission to build on Bloomingdale Avenue.
 In 1893 the council ordered all tracks to be elevated, including the Bloomingdale.
-Click here to read more and see photos of the abandoned and reclaimed viaduct.
+Click here to read about visit and see photos of the abandoned and reclaimed viaduct.

 Detroit, MI: The Dequindre Cut Greenway